iliabylich/iliabylich.github.io/_posts/2016-01-26-ruby-marshalling-from-a-to-z.markdown

 Here's the problem: if you dump an array `[{}, {}]`, `Marshal` will dump both objects without any object links, because these objects are not equal.

-Also `Marshal` doesn't cache:
+Also `Marshal` does not cache:
   + `true`/`false`/`nil`
   + `Integer`
   + `String` when it's a part of float/regexp
-  + `Hash` when it's a hash of instance variables/struct members
+  + `Hash` when it's a hash of instance variables/`struct` members

 Which is mostly correct.
   + `true`/`false`/`nil`/integers/floats always point to the same object in the memory
   + If we dump `[s, Regexp.new(s)]` it will not create an object link.
 Why? `Regexp.new` always creates a copy of the string inside, so there's no way to save any memory using object links, `regexp.source` is always a unique object in the memory.
   + If we dump two objects with the same hash of instance variables there are two cases:
-    + If these objects have the same class, then it's almost 100% gurantee that these objects are the same.
+    + If these objects have the same class, then it's almost 100% guarantee that these objects are the same.
 Then the output stream looks like `[Object, ObjectLink]`.
-    + If these objects have a different class but the same hash of ivars - then we shouldn't create an object link and that's correct.
+    + If these objects have a different class but the same hash of instance variables - then we should not create an object link and that's correct.

 The code for object links is quite big to paste it here, you can find it [here](https://github.com/iliabylich/pure_ruby_marshal/commit/a26aa1aecec20cee1c2a908673fe79275dcdfa58)